bytecodealliance/regalloc2/doc/DESIGN.md

 We tried a number of other designs as well.
 Initially we used a simple dense bitvec, but this was prohibitively expensive: O(n^2) space when the real need is closer to O(n) (i.e., a classic sparse matrix).
-We also tried a hybrid scheme that kept a list of indices when small and used either a bitvec or a hashset when large.
+We also tried a hybrid scheme that kept a vector of indices when small and used either a bitvec or a hashset when large.
 This did not perform as well because (i) it was less memory-efficient (the chunking helps with this) and (ii) insertions are more expensive when they always require a full hashset/hashmap insert.

 # Appendix: Fuzzing